-Husky Notebook: Things got chippy toward end of Peach Bowl
+Husky Notebook: Things weren’t so Peachy at end of game

 UW’s offense committed three turnovers, and the first two led to 10 points for Alabama.

-Though it seemed like Washington may have figured out how to expose Alabama’s defense with that touchdown seven minutes into the game, that was definitely not the case.
-After Browning found Dante Pettis in the end zone, UW did not take a snap in the Crimson Tide’s territory until there was 1:46 left in the game.
+Though it seemed like Washington might have figured out how to expose Alabama’s defense with that touchdown seven minutes into the game, that was definitely not the case.
+After Jake Browning found Dante Pettis in the end zone, UW did not take a snap in the Crimson Tide’s territory until there was 1:46 left in the game.

 Huskies coach Chris Petersen wasn’t too fond of that truth, but it wasn’t terribly surprising.